use-inkubator/Ecosystem-Grants/README.md

    2. In the newly created fork, create a copy of the application template ([`applications/application-template.md`](https://github.com/smart-contract-bounty/Ecosystem-Grants/blob/master/applications/application-template.md)).
    3. Name the new file after your project: `project_name.md`.
    4. Fill out the template with the details of your project.
 The more information you provide, the faster the review.
 Make sure your deliverables present a similar level of detail.
    5. Once you're done, create a pull request in **this repozitory**.
-The pull request should only contain _one new file_—the Markdown file you created from the template.
+The pull request should only contain _one new file_ — the Markdown file you created from the template.

 ### 2. Application Review